iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 We have provided all the files and the data that you will need to get started.
 The software tools to do this will be up to you (although we have some guidance on some specific tools).
 You will be able to check the outputs of your work in the modeling and _in silico_ assembly sections against the validation files we have provided.

-And if you have any questions or issues, you can reach out to us on the [iGEM Global Slack's](https://competition.igem.org/participation/connect#h-join-the-i-gem-global-slack) **#engineering channel**.

 ### Outline
 _TBD_